Ahmad-Al-Dibo/TextModelKit/README.md

+***

 # MiniGPT

-MiniGPT is an educational project focused on understanding and analyzing how GPT-style Transformer language models work in practice.
+MiniGPT is a GPT-style language modeling project focused on building, analyzing, and evolving Transformer-based systems.

-> Note: This repository contains the **project report, results, configurations, and documentation only**.
+This repository presents the **project report, results, configurations, and design decisions** behind MiniGPT.

-> The source code is not included.
+> Note: This repository currently contains documentation and results.
+> The implementation is being developed into a **full reusable library** and will be added here.

 ***

-# Project Purpose
+# Project Goal

-MiniGPT was created to explore the internal mechanics of small-scale Transformer-based language models.

-The main objectives are:

-* Understanding Transformer architecture from first principles
-* Experimenting with GPT-style training pipelines
+The goal of MiniGPT is to evolve from an experimental project into a **real, modular language model library**.

+This includes:

+* Building a clean and extensible GPT-like framework
+* Supporting training, fine-tuning, and evaluation workflows
+* Enabling instruction-tuning and conversational models
-* Evaluating model performance and limitations
+* Providing a structured and reusable codebase
-* Comparing different model configurations

-This project is intended for learning and experimentation rather than production use.
+This repository documents the current progress and results of that process.

 ***

-# Repository Contents
+# Current Repository Contents

-This repository serves as a documentation and results showcase.
-It includes:
+This repository contains:

 * Model architecture descriptions
 * Training configurations
-* Evaluation results and analysis
+* Evaluation results and comparisons
 * Generated text examples
-* Model comparisons
-* Project insights and conclusions
+* Project analysis and insights

-It does not contain runnable code.
+It is currently focused on **documentation and reporting**, while the codebase is being prepared as a standalone library.

 ***

+# Planned Library Features

+The upcoming MiniGPT library will include:

+* Transformer-based model architecture
+* Pretraining and fine-tuning support
+* Instruction-tuning pipeline
+* Modular trainer system
+* Dataset and tokenization utilities
+* Evaluation and diagnostics tools
+* Config-driven training workflows
+* Reusable API for experimentation

+***

 # Overview

-MiniGPT follows a simplified language modeling pipeline:
+MiniGPT follows a standard autoregressive language modeling pipeline:

 ```text
 Raw Text